Loren Spears: Career and accomplishments

 In addition to her years spent teaching, Spears has devoted much time to strongly advocating for integrating more Native history and experiential learning into school curricula.
 Spears is quoted as remembering, “...being in a history class during my elementary days and actually reading that I supposedly didn’t exist, that my family didn’t exist, that my people didn’t exist.”
 She has spent much of her adult life, therefore, "correcting that misimpression."

 Furthermore, Spears works as the executive director and curator of the Tomaquag Indian Memorial Museum in Exeter, Rhode Island.
 The museum was the site of a private, state-certified school, the Nuweetooun (Narragansett for "Our Home") School, which Spears ran from 2003 to 2010.
 According to an article by fellow Narragansett mover John Christian Hopkins, the school was founded by Spears with the help of the Narragansett community and donations from many groups, including a local charity, the Narragansett Tribe, as well as the Rhode Island Foundation.
 Though Spears is Narragansett, the school is not linked to any particular tribe.
 Nuweetooun gave K-8 Native children an experiential, collaborative curriculum based in Native American traditions and culture, as well as standard academic subjects (i.e. Math, Language Arts, Social Studies, Health and Science).
 In March 2010, the Supreme Court made a ruling that led to the removal of 31 acres of land out of trust from the Narragansett reservation in Charlestown.
 Since the tribe had much less land for money-making ventures, they had less money to provide to the school.
 In addition, in 2010 Rhode Island was hit with devastating floods, which ultimately forced the school to go on hiatus, where it remains today.

-Spears was appointed by Gina Raimondo to serve on the Board of the RI State Council on the Arts and issued as a board member on The Pell Center's Story in the Public Square and South County Tourism Council.
+Spears was appointed by Gina Raimondo to serve on the Board of the Rhode Island State Council on the Arts and issued as a board member on The Pell Center's Story in the Public Square and South County Tourism Council.